Many hospitals and insurers have developed disease management (DM)

 DM programs continue to gain popularity in hospitals and through

 large health insurers.
-However, they still are not available at every hospital
+But they still are not available at every hospital

 or through every health plan.
 If you are interested in taking part in an